amanarora9848/ARP-Assignment3/README.md

 ## Known Issues:

 - Upon executing the program for the first time, Process B may fail to open one or more of the file descriptors (shared memory, log file, or the semaphore).
 In that case, simply closing the konsoles and rerunning the program would solve the problem.
 - As mentioned by the Professor, there are still some problems trying to perform this socket communication between different systems using WSL or between a WSL and Native Linux system.
-The client modality works well (between WSL as Client and A native linux system as server) but the server mode functionality in WSL is prone to failing sometimes to connecting to a remote host.
+The client modality works well (connection between WSL as Client and a native linux system as server has been tested successfully) but the server mode functionality in WSL is prone to failing sometimes to stablish a connection to a remote host.